 Laurent Teitgen has served as a member of our board of directors since April 2017.
-Mr. Teitgen currently serves on the board of directors of Ellomay Luxembourg Holdings S.à r.l., Linda S.A., Folia S.A., Lucas Investments S.A. and Agricultural Investment & Development S.A., and he is a partner at Fidelia S.A.
+Mr. Teitgen currently serves on the board of directors of Codere Online Luxembourg S.A since November 2021, Ellomay Luxembourg Holdings S.à r.l. since September 2016, Chelsey Investissement S.C.A. since July 2016, Menora Central Europe Investments S.A. since November 2017, MiddleCap Group S.A. since April 2018, and Kaman Lux Holding S.à r.l since September 2015, and he is Head of Accounting Department at Fiduciaire Jean-Marc Faber S.à r.l since May 2009.
+Mr. Laurent also serves as a member of the audit committee of Codere Online Luxembourg S.A since November 2021.
 Mr. Teitgen is a resident of Luxembourg and previously held positions with BDO, Intertrust, and TASL (now Orangefield/Vistra).
-Mr. Teitgen holds a Bachelor degree in accounting and financial management with a specialization in accounting review from Université de Lorraine, IUT Henri Poincaré.
+Mr. Teitgen holds a B.A. in Accounting and Financial Management with a specialization in Accounting Review from Université de Lorraine, IUT Henri Poincaré, France.

 John E. Taylor, Jr. has served as a member of our board of directors since November 2020.
-Mr. Taylor served as Chairman of the board of directors of Twin River Worldwide Holdings (NYSE: TRWH) from 2010 to 2016 and as Executive Chairman from 2017 to 2019.
+Mr. Taylor has served as the managing director of Faulkner & Howe, LLC since 2002.
+Mr. Taylor served as Chairman of the board of directors of Twin River Worldwide Holdings (NYSE: TRWH) from 2010 to 2016, as Executive Chairman from 2017 to 2019, and as a member of the audit, compensation and compliance committees from 2010 to 2019.
 Mr. Taylor was formerly the Chief Executive Officer and President of GameLogic, Inc., a provider of internet based games for the regulated gaming industry.
 Mr. Taylor also served as the President and Chief Executive Officer of Dreamport, the gaming and entertainment subsidiary of GTECH Corporation, a then-NYSE listed company while also serving as a member of the Executive Management Committee of GTECH.
 Earlier in his career he served as a senior advisor to the Governor of Rhode Island.
 Mr. Taylor currently serves as a Trustee of Johnson & Wales University and holds a Bachelor of Science degree from Rhode Island College.
+In 2018, Mr. Taylor received an honorary Doctor of Business Administration from Johnson & Wales University.

-Lisbeth McNabb was appointed as a non-voting member in an observer capacity of our board of directors in January 2021.
-We intend to nominate Ms. McNabb to be elected as a full voting member of our board of directors at the 2021 General Meeting.
-Ms. McNabb currently serves on the Board of Directors of Nexstar Media Group (Nasdaq: NXST).
+Lisbeth McNabb was appointed in January 2021 as a non-voting member in an observer capacity on our board of directors and has served as a voting member of our board of directors since May 2021.
+Ms. McNabb currently serves on the board of directors, serves on the audit committee and is the former chair of audit committee of Nexstar Media Group (Nasdaq: NXST), and serves on the board and Chair of Audit of Acronis.
 Over the past 20 years, Ms. McNabb has served in senior leadership roles with category-defining companies including match.com and Linux Foundation.
-Prior, she began her career in various finance and managerial roles at AT&T, American Airlines and Pepsico Frito-Lay.
+Prior to that, she began her career in various finance and managerial roles at AT&T, American Airlines and Pepsico Frito-Lay.
 Ms. McNabb holds a BS in Business from the University of Nebraska and an MBA from Southern Methodist University.